accupara/crave/README.md

                         workspace
 ```

-When a job ID is provided as a parameter, crave will stop that job id only.
+When a job ID is provided as a parameter, crave will only stop that job.
 To stop more than one jobs, the job IDs could be provided as a list.
-There is no output to this command.
+If a job ID is not specified, crave will stop any jobs running on the current workspace (for the current directory).

 ```text
 crave stop 5102